Utilising and repurposing industrial material waste streams as secondary raw material.

 Through material exploration I have resulted in a durable and versatile composite material that has the capabilities to be cast in diverse 3D forms of various scales.
 The composite material provides an extremely durable material that prolongs the life and places value in what was previously so easily discarded.

-Through a series of pots/vessels and two large sculptural tables the materials properties are highlighted as well as creating an alluring curiosity behind the materials origin.
+Through a series of pots/vessels and two large sculptural tables the material's properties are highlighted as well as creating an alluring curiosity behind the material's origin.
 Through an applied and pragmatic approach, hands-on making allowed me to gain an immediate understanding of the material.
 I was able to push the boundaries of the material to therefore create an outcome that could be treated the same way as wood.
-With the ability (once cast) to be cut, sanded, engraved and put back into CNC, the finish possibilities are endless.
+With the ability (once cast) to be cut, sanded, engraved and put back into CNC, the finished possibilities are endless.

 With a zero-waste process in the making of my ‘sculptural objects’ and with strong focus on the durability, I aim to have created an alluring yet functional use to the material.
 Industrial craft is as much about exploiting the possibility of material answers as it is about asking questions.

 MA Project - Material Futures

 Material Source: Polyurethane Foam Dust